 ϵt~MVNormal0,Σϵ#4

 where Krel represents the Le Cren condition factor at space s (a vector of two UTM zone 33 coordinates) and time t, μ represents the mean weight, and ϕ represents the scale parameter.
-The parameters γt represent independent means for each year.
-The variable xc,s,t represents the c-th covariate (biomass densities of flounder and cod, biomass of sprat, herring, and S. entomon, depth, oxygen concentration and temperature) and βc is the covariate’s effect.
+Xs,t is the design matrix, with the following covariates: year (as a factor), biomass densities of flounder and cod, biomass of sprat, herring, and S. entomon, depth, oxygen concentration and temperature) at different scales (from local to large scale), and β is a vector of fixed effect coefficients.
 The parameters ωs and ϵs,t (Eq.
 3-4) represent spatial and spatiotemporal random effects, respectively.
 Spatial and spatiotemporal random effects were assumed to be drawn from Gaussian random fields (Lindgren et al., 2011; Cressie and Wikle, 2015) with covariance matrices Σω and Σϵ.
+The spatiotemporal random fields are assumed independent for each year.
 The covariance (Φ(sj,sk)) between spatial points sj and sk in all random fields is given by a Matérn function.

 Density models

-We fit spatiotemporal GLMMs to biomass density data in a similar fashion as for condition to 1) evaluate how the depth distribution of cod, as well as oxygen and temperature conditions experienced by cod, have changed; and 2) use predicted local densities of cod and flounder as covariates in the condition model.
-For the first task, we used the predicted density at space s and time t as weights when calculating the annual median (and interquartile range) depth, temperature, and oxygen concentration.
+We fit spatiotemporal GLMMs to biomass density data in a similar fashion as for condition to; and 1) use predicted local densities of cod and flounder as covariates in the condition model, 2) and acquire local biomass weights to weight the spatiotemporal predictions of condition with local biomass density when calculating the annual condition index (see Spatiotemporal predictions below) 3) evaluate how the depth distribution of cod, as well as oxygen and temperature conditions experienced by cod, have changed.
+For the third task, we used the predicted density at space s and time t as weights when calculating the annual median (and interquartile range) depth, temperature, and oxygen concentration.

-We modelled densities using a Tweedie distribution, as density is both continuous and contains 0 values (Tweedie, 1984; Shono, 2008; Anderson et al., 2019):
+We modelled densities using a Tweedie distribution with a log link function, as density is both continuous and contains 0 values (Tweedie, 1984; Shono, 2008; Anderson et al., 2019):

 ys,t~Tweedieμs,t,p,ϕ, 1<p<2#5

-μs,t=γt+k=1nkfcxc,s,t+ωs+δs,t#6
+μs,t=exp(Xs,tβ+ωs+δs,t)#6

 δt=1~MVNormal0,Σϵ#(7)